MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-overview.md

 > [!IMPORTANT]
 > Direct Lake is currently in **Preview**.
 Functionality and documentation are likely to change.
 Before testing in your environment, be sure to read [Known issues and preview limitations](#known-issues-and-preview-limitations) later in this article.

 *Direct Lake* mode is a groundbreaking new dataset capability for analyzing very large data volumes in Power BI.
-Direct Lake is based on loading parquet-formatted files directly from a data lake without having to query a Data Warehouse or Lakehouse endpoint, and without having to import or duplicate data into a Power BI dataset.
+Direct Lake is based on loading parquet-formatted files directly from a data lake without having to query a Lakehouse endpoint, and without having to import or duplicate data into a Power BI dataset.
 Direct Lake is a fast-path to load the data from the lake straight into the Power BI engine, ready for analysis.
 The following diagram shows how classic import and DirectQuery modes compare with the new Direct Lake mode.

 :::image type="content" source="media/directlake-overview/directlake-diagram.png" border="false" alt-text="Direct Lake feature diagram.":::

+> [!NOTE]
+> Data Warehouse is not currently supported in **Preview**.

 In DirectQuery mode, the Power BI engine queries the data at the source, which can be slow but avoids having to copy the data.
 Any changes at the data source are immediately reflected in the query results.